 Here are the most popular questions I get about my writing:

 Why is your website called Real Writing?

 It’s because most of the writing I do is about real things.
 The term for that kind of writing is nonfiction, but I hate that word.
 Hate it!
 Think about it: it’s a word that tells what it’s not rather than what it is.
 Crazy!
 It’s like saying there’s no such word as females; we’ll just call you nonmales.
 Likewise, male is not a word; you guys are nonfemales!
-Instead of saying nonfiction, I’ll use other words, such as Real Writing.
+Instead of saying nonfiction, I’ll use other words, such as faction and Real Writing.
 When I visit schools, we have contests to come up with words to replace nonf… It’s great fun!